Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 15.38.07 UTC
+- WIB: Kamis, 20 November 2025 16.30.01 UTC
-- WITA: Kamis, 20 November 2025 16.38.07 UTC
+- WITA: Kamis, 20 November 2025 17.30.01 UTC
-- WIT: Kamis, 20 November 2025 17.38.07 UTC
+- WIT: Kamis, 20 November 2025 18.30.01 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: nature
+Kategori: friendship